 Does a small school need to include external student performance data?

 Providing external student performance data in a submission can be a helpful way of demonstrating the impact of teaching practices.
 However, in a small school setting, such data needs to be treated with caution due to the small sample size.
 A sample size of at least 10 provides an acceptable base in which a small school can begin to draw some conclusions.
 If a small school has small sample sizes, it may notice trends in the data over a period of time.
 Consistent patterns over a longer period of time, for example, can provide a small school with greater confidence that the data demonstrates consistent change rather than random variation.

 What sources of evidence should be considered in the formation of the submission?

 Sources of evidence need to be considered carefully in order to demonstrate impact, process quality and activity.
 In some circumstances, this may best be demonstrated by triangulating internally collected data.
-The sources of evidence list might be a useful resource for small schools to use when collecting evidence.
+The sources of evidence list can be a useful resource for small schools to use when collecting their evidence.